 - Known for saying, "The only thing we have to fear, is fear itself."

 - Theodore Roosevelt was his fifth cousin.

-- Introduced the "New Deal" which brought sweeping reform to those in need.
+- Introduced the "New Deal" for recovery.

 - Introduced Social Security.

-Harry S. Truman, 1945 to 1953
+Harry S Truman Facts, 1945 to 1953

 - Inherited the Presidency from Roosevelt, when Roosevelt passed away suddenly in 1945.